printer130/notes/src/content/network/wireshark.md

 ```

 From the last question, we know that a station was connected to SSID
-'SecurityTube_Open'.
+**SecurityTube_Open**.
 Provide TSF timestamp of the association response sent from the
 access point to this station

 ```bash